Everyone’s struggling right now.

 Maybe one day we will.

-But this is my shout out to all the writers out there, whether I know you or not.
+But these are my little words of encouragement to writers – to all of you, whether I know you or not.

 I know it’s hard.